Personal Injury Frequently Asked Questions And Accident FAQs

 Do I have a Personal Injury Case?

-To have a personal injury case under West Virginia law, you generally must have been injured by the negligence or other misconduct of a another person, corporation, government, or entity.
-Negligence is when an individual fails to use reasonable care and someone gets injured or dies as a result.
-The negligent party, and usually their insurance carrier, is then responsible for the injured party’s losses.
+To have a personal injury case under West Virginia law, you generally must have been injured by the negligence or misconduct of another person, corporation, government, or organization.
+Negligence is generally defined as when an individual fails to use reasonable care under the circumstances.
+The negligent party, and usually their insurance carrier, is then responsible for the injured party’s losses, which are also called damages.

 Who Will Pay My Personal Injury Claim?